Yared-Negash/backlog-tracker/README.md

 ### `Configuration`
 Create a file called `.env` in the project root, and add the following value: `REACT_APP_LOCATION=<insert backend url here>`

+In addition, if redirects in AWS do not work, ensure that the Single Page Application redirect rule exists for the app: https://docs.aws.amazon.com/amplify/latest/userguide/redirects.html#redirects-for-single-page-web-apps-spa